What Is a High Employee Turnover Rate?

-A high turnover rate means that the number of your organization’s employees leaving their job is higher than what’s expected in your industry or niche.
-Aside from the real financial hit a business takes from high turnover (more on that below), when companies fail to reduce employee turnover, their employee productivity decreases, morale plunges, and innovation suffers.
+A high turnover rate means the number of your organization’s employees leaving their job is higher than expected in your industry or niche.
+Aside from the real financial hit, a business takes from high turnover (more on that below), when companies fail to reduce employee turnover, their employee productivity decreases, morale plunges, and innovation suffers.

-Before leadership can make changes and take steps to reduce high turnover of staff, it’s important to understand the reasons employees choose to leave.
-Traditionally, it’s been assumed a high employee turnover rate was the result of unhappiness with pay, benefits, and other financial offerings.
+Before leadership can make changes and take steps to reduce the high turnover of staff, it’s important to understand the reasons employees choose to leave.
+Traditionally, it’s been assumed that a high employee turnover rate resulted from unhappiness with pay, benefits, and other financial offerings.
 Today, it’s understood that other variables like stress, job satisfaction, and work environment are just as big, if not bigger, causes.

 Common reasons employees leave their job include:

 - Skills mismatch.
 This is a growing problem and occurs when employees don’t “feel right” in their job.